 Mark Van Hoen has his first release for some time as Locust, You’ll be Safe Forever, due this month on Editions Mego.
-Dukla Prague Away Kit got the chance to speak to him, and he was kind enough to speak back:
+DPAK got the chance to speak to him, and he was kind enough to speak back:

 First off I must thank you for supporting the website from more or less day one.
 Do you think music blogs have any particular role to play or is there too many of them?